KiiChain/kii/readme.md

 ```

 Once the command is broadcasted successfully, the node should now be classified as a validator.

+## Have your validator show up in the block explorer
+For your validator to show up on the block explorer: https://app.kiiglobal.io/kii/staking

+You will need to assign a domain name to your validator and ensure you enable HTTPS traffic for both port 1317 and 26657.
+See more information about setting up app.toml and config.toml here: https://github.com/ping-pub/explorer/blob/master/installation.md

 ## Run KII Chain Node Locally